croffler/hugo-test/site/content/xap102sec/index.markdown

 XAP Security provides comprehensive support for securing your data, services, or both.
 XAP provides a set of authorities granting privileged access to data, and for performing operations on services.

 [Concepts](./security-concepts.html){{%wbr%}}
+Authentication, Encryption, Authenticity Validation, and Managing users and roles

 [Authorities](./security-authorities.html){{%wbr%}}
 System, Grid, Space and Monitor authorities